A great tailgate grill gives you the opportunity to enjoy your favorite grilled food while cheering on your favorite team.

 It’s hard to beat the flavor of food cooked over charcoal.
 This type of grill is also the most affordable.

 The Jumbo Joe is a relatively compact, portable grill that weighs only 22 lbs so it can be easily transported from place to place without needing to put it on the back of a flatbed for the journey to the game.
+It earned the top spot in our best portable charcoal grill guide.

 The porcelain-enameled lid and bowl retain heat, and won’t rust or peel, while the Tuck-N-Carry lid lock doubles as a lid holder to avoid placing the lid on the ground.